n6ai/minze/docs/guide/components/templating.md

 Slots are a way to add elements from the outside world to the element.
 There are two types of slots:

-- **default slots** - only one slot per components can be the default slot.
+- **default slots** - only one slot per component can be the default slot.
 - **named slots** - as many as you like.

 **Example**